01-ai/Yi/README.md

 ### pip

-This tutorial guides you through every step of running Yi (Yi-34B-Chat) locally and then performing inference.
+This tutorial guides you through every step of running **Yi-34B-Chat locally on an A800 (80G)** and then performing inference.

 #### Step 0: Prerequistes

-- This tutorial assumes you are running the **Yi-34B-Chat** with an **A800 (80G)** GPU.
-  - For detailed deployment requirements to run Yi models, see [hardware requirements]( https://github.com/01-ai/Yi/blob/main/docs/deployment.md).

 - Make sure Python 3.10 or later version is installed.

+- If you want to use other Yi models, see [software and hardware requirements](https://github.com/01-ai/Yi/blob/main/docs/deployment.md).

 #### Step 1: Prepare your environment